jamesrejidls/product-intelligence/README.md

 - **Database:** SQLite by default — switch `DATABASE_URL` in `.env` for Postgres
 - **AI provider:** Google Gemini (free tier — no credit card required)

-> Why these choices?
-Two reasons.
-First, the spec asked for a working product, and SQLite + a single Python server means you can run this with one command.
-Second, the AI quality depends on the prompts, not the framework — so the engineering choices that matter live in `backend/llm_client.py`.

 ---

 ## Prerequisites